Treating Lung Injuries in Burn Cases

 - Blood pressure instability

 Intubation and management of the airway are often required with burns and inhalation injuries.
 It can, however, be done prematurely or unnecessarily.
-The necessity of the treatment should be considered carefully since intubation could further damage the airway, and it eliminates the ability of the patient to verbally communicate.Inhalation of Toxic Chemicals
+The necessity of the treatment should be considered carefully since intubation could further damage the airway and eliminate the patient's ability to verbally communicate.Inhalation of Toxic Chemicals

-Inhalation injury can be worsened if chemicals were present in the inhaled fumes.
-Depending on the chemical, it may be caustic to the lungs or poison the bloodstream.
+Inhalation injury can be worsened if chemicals are present in the inhaled fumes.
+It may be caustic to the lungs or poison the bloodstream depending on the chemical.
 Below are some common chemicals that may be present with inhalation injuries.

 - Cyanide.
 Cyanide poisoning may occur in situations where plastic has burned.
 The oxygen saturation will look normal, but the patient is still in respiratory distress.
 Doctors can also pick up on metabolic acidosis as a sign of cyanide toxicity.
 Treatment is best done as early as possible using oxygen and inhalation of amyl nitrate and/or other agents that counteract the effects of cyanide.